 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statement of profit and loss.

 This category generally applies to borrowings.
-For more information refer Note 12.

 Financial guarantee contracts